robdjeff/eagles/README.md

   # Citation
   If you make use of the EAGLES code(s) we would appreciate that you cite [Jeffries et al. 2023, MNRAS, 523, 802](https://academic.oup.com/mnras/article/523/1/802/7147327).

-  If you use Version 2 of the code (the neural network model), you should also cite [Weaver, Jeffries and Jackson 2024, arXiv 2409.07523](https://arxiv.org/abs/2409.07523).
+  If you use Version 2 of the code (the neural network model), you should also cite [Weaver, Jeffries and Jackson 2024, MNRAS, 534, 2014](https://academic.oup.com/mnras/article/534/3/2014/7756890).
   # Contact
   To register an interest, request clarifications or report bugs - email r.d.jeffries@keele.ac.uk